 Meatballs & Polpette

-Nowadays, people make baked, 'meatballs' with ground turkey, ground chicken and even ground salmon.
+Nowadays, people make baked, 'meatballs' with ground turkey, bison, lamb, chicken and even ground salmon.

-I like all of these products but it's simply not the same as a fried, Italian meatball!
+I like all of these proteins but it's simply not the same as a fried, Italian meatball with beef, veal and pork.

 Meatloaf